JamesSand/DPBloomFilter/readme.md

 python draw/draw_diff.py --prefix "eps" --name "diff_k" --save_type "png"
 ```

+If you want to draw eps as your x-axis, and let N = K,
+You can choose one from the following commands to draw your figures.
 ```bash
 python draw/draw_diff.py --prefix "NeqK" --name "diff_m" --save_type "pdf"
 python draw/draw_diff.py --prefix "NeqK" --name "diff_m" --save_type "png"